Hydraulic ram: History

 The first US patent was issued to Joseph Cerneau (or Curneau) and Stephen (Étienne) S. Hallet (1755-1825) in 1809.
 US interest in hydraulic rams picked up around 1840, as further patents were issued and domestic companies started offering rams for sale.
 Toward the end of the 19th century, interest waned as electricity and electric pumps became widely available.

 Priestly's Hydraulic Ram, built in 1890 in Idaho, was a "marvelous" invention, apparently independent, which lifted water 110 ft to provide irrigation.
 The ram survives and is listed on the U.S. National Register of Historic Places.

 By the end of the twentieth century, interest in hydraulic rams has revived, due to the needs of sustainable technology in developing countries, and energy conservation in developed ones.
 An example is Aid Foundation International in the Philippines, who won an Ashden Award for their work developing ram pumps that could be easily maintained for use in remote villages.
 The hydraulic ram principle has been used in some proposals for exploiting wave power, one of which was discussed as long ago as 1931 by Hanns Günther in his book In hundert Jahren.

 Some later ram designs in the UK called compound rams were designed to pump treated water using an untreated drive water source, which overcomes some of the problems of having drinking water sourced from an open stream.

 In 1996 English engineer Frederick Philip Selwyn patented a more compact hydraulic ram pump where the waste valve used the venturi effect and was arranged concentrically around the input pipe.
 Initially patented as a fluid pressure amplifier due to its different design, it is currently sold as the "Papa Pump".

 Additionally to this a large scale version named the "Venturo Pump" is also being manufactured.

 Construction and principle of operation

 A traditional hydraulic ram has only two moving parts, a spring or weight loaded "waste" valve sometimes known as the "clack" valve and a "delivery" check valve, making it cheap to build, easy to maintain, and very reliable.

 Priestly's Hydraulic Ram, described in detail in the 1947 Encyclopedia Britannica, has no moving parts.

 Sequence of operation

-Figure 2: Basic components of a hydraulic ram:
+Basic components of a hydraulic ram: